Forensic Psychology MA

-All applicants accepted to the program will pay tuition rate of $623/credit, for a total program cost of $22,428.
+- All applicants accepted to the program will pay a reduced tuition rate of $623/credit, for a total program cost of $22,428.

-Admissions requirements for the M.A. in Forensic Psychology are the following:
+Admissions requirements for the Forensic Psychology M.A.
+Program are the following:

 - Online graduate school application.

 - Curriculum vitae.

-- Personal statement explaining your fit for the program, your interests in forensic psychology, and career goals.
+- A personal statement clearly explaining your fit for the program, your interests in forensic psychology, and your career goals.

-- Official transcript(s) to be submitted at the time of your online application demonstrating completion of an undergraduate degree (BA/BS) from an accredited institution of higher education (must include coursework in Introductory Psychology, Statistics, and Abnormal Psychology).
+- Unofficial transcript(s) from all institutions attended.
+Applicants must have completed coursework in Introductory Psychology, Statistics, and Abnormal Psychology.
 Although there is no minimum GPA required, competitive applicants typically have a cumulative GPA of 3.5 or higher.
 Official transcripts to be submitted at a later date upon acceptance to the program.